 Parable of the Workers in the Vineyard Summary

-The Parable of the Vineyard Workers is told by Jesus in Matthew 20:1-16.
-In it, the vineyard owner hires workers in the morning with the promise of a daily wage of a denarius, the typical wage of the day, which the workers accepted.
+In the Parable of the Vineyard Workers, the vineyard owner hires workers in the morning with the promise of a daily wage of a denarius, the typical wage of the day, which the workers accepted.
 Throughout the day, the vineyard owner hired more workers with the promise to give them a fair wage, which they all accepted.
-When it came time for the wages to be distributed, they began with the last hired, who had worked for a very short time.
-Those workers were given a denarius, and so on, until the workers who had been hired first in the morning.
-When they received only a denarius, they were upset because they expected more and felt they’d been treated unfairly.
-But the owner had kept his deal with them as they had agreed.
-He hadn’t treated them unfairly but had a right to spend his money as he chose.
-If he wanted to be generous to the other workers, it was not a slight to the early workers.
+When it came time for the wages to be distributed, all the workers received a denarius.

-The meaning of The Parable of the Vineyard Workers is a beautiful lesson in God’s justice and righteousness but its logic conflicts with our typical human thinking.
+The Parable of the Vineyard Workers is a beautiful lesson in God’s justice and righteousness but it clashes with our typical human thinking.
 When God gives grace and blessings to others, it is a kindness to them, not an injustice to us.
 God is fair and merciful.
-His sovereignty is above all else.

-Parable of the Vineyard Workers 3 Moral Lessons
+Parable of the Vineyard Workers: 3 Spiritual Lessons

 3. God is Sovereign